victorwss/flappy-bird-racing/README.md

 ## Known issues

 - The sounds are likely to fail to load in Safari due to lack of MP3 support.
-Since every other browser does support MP3 and converting it might take a some time and space, I think it is ok.
+Since every other modern browser does support MP3 and converting it might take a some time and space, I think it is ok.
 I will do it later if there is demand.

 - Not tested in mobile devices.